-The Government is indicating that the United Kingdom of Great Britain and Northern Ireland will leave the EU on 31 October 2019.
+A Brexit deal has been agreed in principle with the EU but in order to pass the necessary legislation the EU27 and the UK Government have agreed to a Brexit extension which means the UK will leave the EU by 31 January 2020.
 Across the UK, prudent planning has been undertaken in addition to routine emergency planning work to ensure we are fully prepared for Brexit.

 As a council, Surrey has been planning to minimise the impact of any disruption, including the delivery of our services, signposting residents, partners and businesses to any advice, guidance and information they may need.
 This involves working with multi-agency partners to help keep Surrey safe, moving, and preventing and minimising any impact of disruption to communities, traffic and the environment.